dpella/interop-example/README.md

 The RDBMS will send data -- often the result of certain data analyses -- when running SQL queries to DPella's implementation.
-DPella will *inject noise to those results to protect the privacy of the individuals contributing with their data to the dataset being analysed -- DPella applies Differential Privacy technology for this.
+DPella will *inject noise to those results to protect the privacy of the individuals contributing with their data to the dataset being analyzed -- DPella applies Differential Privacy technology for this.
 The resulting noisy results and then send back to the engine for further processing if needed.